SDSC is committed to providing digital content that is accessible to all users.

 - Set up the website to be scanned by Siteimprove.
 There's a UC-wide license and no cost for UCSD sites.

-- In the scan results, go to the Accessibility Overview and see if the site meets the benchmark score.
+- In the scan results, go to the Accessibility Overview to get your baseline score.

 Getting Help